Machine Man (novel): Synopsis

 Charles Neumann is a mechanical engineer working at Better Future, a military research company.
 After losing one of his legs in a hydraulic clamp, he begins to tinker with leg prosthetics.
 The replacements he builds are so advanced that he amputates his remaining leg in order to make full use of them.
 Better Futures provides him with his own research division in cybernetics, first aimed at selling medical prosthetics, then at augmentations for private customers and finally at creating augmented soldiers.
 This eventually leads him to accidentally cut off his hand.
 Meanwhile, his assistants invent all new things involving the body.
-He falls in love with Lola, and befriends his body guard Carl.
+He falls in love with Lola, and befriends his bodyguard Carl.

 Over the course of events, Neumann gradually replaces more body parts with machinery, suffering various psychological side effects in the process.
 After first being rebuilt from the neck down as a machine soldier, his mind is eventually uploaded into a computer.